 About Joanne

 Joanne Leedom-Ackerman is a novelist, short story writer, and journalist.
-Her fiction includes regional bestseller The Dark Path to the River and No Marble Angels.
+Her fiction includes The Far Side of the Desert, Burning Distance, regional bestseller The Dark Path to the River and No Marble Angels.
 A former reporter for The Christian Science Monitor, Joanne has won awards for her nonfiction and published fiction, articles and essays in newspapers, magazines, and books.

 Additional Fiction by Joanne